 6. Attend Summer Events

 Every year, the Gillette/Wright area celebrates long summer days with annual events.
-The Gillette Main Street Brewfest is a great one-day gathering.
+The Gillette Brews & Cruise Fest is a great one-day gathering.
 The Donkey Creek Festival is a two-day free event that features live music, art booths and other activities.
-The 2022 dates have not been announced yet.
+Keep your eye out for the 2023 dates.

 There’s also the National High School Finals Rodeo in Gillette July 17-23, 2022.
 This multi-day event features top high school rodeo contestants.
 It will be held at the CAM-PLEX event center in Gillette.